tahiri-lab/aPhyloGeo-pipeline/README.md

 **4. Execute the workflow.**

-    cd workflow

-_Locally_
+_Locally_  <br>

-    # run workflow
+**run workflow**

+    # If you are in a conda environment where all dependencies are already installed
+    # you need to specify the maximum number of CPU cores to be used at the same time.
+    # If you want to use N cores, say --cores N or -cN.

+    snakemake --cores all

+**Even if you have not created and activated the conda environment as required in 2.2 and 2.3, you can still run workflow successfully with '--use-conda'.
+Snakemake will create a temporary conda environment for you**  <br>

     #you need to specify the maximum number of CPU cores to be used at the same time.
     #If you want to use N cores, say --cores N or -cN.
     #For all cores on your system (be sure that this is appropriate) use --cores all.

     snakemake --use-conda --cores all

-    # If you are in a conda environment where all dependencies are already installed
-    # If you want to use N cores, say --cores N or -cN.

-    snakemake --cores all
+**Other features available**  <br>

     # 'dry' run only checks I/O files